by Tim Gilmore, 5/21/2017

 A 1984 Florida Times-Union article called Fred Cotten’s the place “where deals and meals are made.”
 Mayor Jake Godbold often conducted business here, both for the City of Jacksonville and for his company, Gateway Chemicals.

 Behind me, a corpulent man with long gray hair sits on a bar stool and tells a young girl, “It’s okay if I say ‘wop,’ cuz I am a wop.”
 This white Southerner certainly doesn’t look Italian, but says his mother’s Sicilian.
-I suspect he also believes his grandmother was a Cherokee princess.
+He may also believe his grandmother was a Cherokee princess.

 When Dosztan stepped into the abandoned restaurant, the sweet smoky scent of decades of cooking met her just inside the door.